iauns/cpm-gl-batch-testing/README.md

-cpm-spire-testing
+cpm-batch-testing
 =================

-An unregistered CPM module holding various resources for testing Spire based modules.
+An CPM module holding various resources for batch testing OpenGL and Spire based modules.